apalala/grako/README.rst

             arglist = '(' @+:arg {',' @+:arg}* ')' ;

-        in which the delimiting tokens are of no interest.
+        In which the delimiting tokens are of no interest.

     ``$``
         The *end of text* symbol.
 Verify that the end of the input text has been reached.